Policy Project Funding for 2025/26 Budget year

-EOC has allocated £60,000 to fund Policy Labs and £15,000 for Policy Prototypes in 2023.
-Members can lead a maximum of one project at any time; to encourage more councils to get involved.
+EOC has allocated £60,000 to fund Policy Labs and £15,000 for Policy Prototypes in 2025/6.
+Members can lead up to one project at a time to encourage more councils to get involved.

 All funded projects must demonstrate the ‘cooperative difference’ and explicitly show this using our Statement of Values and Principles.